 News!

-Our paper on cell types of the octopus visual system is now out at Current Biology!
+Our paper on imaging visual responses in the octopus is now out at Current Biology!

 Our Research